George Floyd protests in Philadelphia: June 7

 A mural of former Police Commissioner and Mayor Frank Rizzo, located near 900 South 9th Street, in the Italian Market section of South Philadelphia, was painted over starting at 5:00 AM Sunday morning and finishing at about 6:00 AM.
 "We know that the removal of this mural does not erase painful memories and are deeply apologetic for the amount of grief it has caused.
 We believe this is a step in the right direction and hope to aid in healing our city through the power of thoughtful and inclusive public art," a spokesperson for Mural Arts, the nonprofit that maintains and creates murals around the city, said in a statement.

 June 13

 A defund the police rally took place in Center City Philadelphia near the future headquarters of the Philadelphia Police Department.
 Several streets in Center City Philadelphia were closed along with Interstate 676 (Vine Street Expressway).

 June 23

 At Broad Street and Oregon Avenue, in Marconi Plaza citizens rallied around Christopher Columbus statue to stop it from being taken away too.
 Then a second wave of violence broke out when a group of around 50 protesters met the armed group.
 The latter group was heard chanting "U.S.A" before a brawl ensued and a man from each side was detained.
-Capt.
-Louis Campione, the police officer in charge of keeping the peace, was reassigned and then demoted for keeping the protests from becoming a riot.